CONTACT TRACING WITHIN COURT OPERATIONS

 Our Committee exists to support Canada’s courts as they work to protect the health and safety of all court users in the COVID-19 context while upholding the fundamental values of our justice system.
 These mutually sustaining commitments guide all of our efforts.

-The Action Committee on Court Operations in Response to COVID-19 has released this Tip Sheet to help guide the safe resumption of court operations in Canada.
+The Action Committee on Court Operations in Response to COVID-19 has released this Tip Sheet to help guide the safe resumption or continuation of court operations in Canada.

 This Tip Sheet is intended to share information on practices adopted throughout various jurisdictions in Canada as it relates to contact tracing and court operations.
-This guidance is not exhaustive and is advisory only; it is not intended to replace applicable laws and regulations relating to health and safety, privacy or the protection of personal information, nor does following this guidance ensure compliance with those laws and regulations.
-As contact tracing is a provincial or territorial lead, any specific questions or issues should be referred to the local public health authority or legal counsel supporting contact tracing.
+In the exercise of due diligence and responsible stewardship, control measures are likely to evolve with knowledge related to the risks posed by COVID-19 and the usefulness of such measures to mitigate those risks.
+And as contact tracing is a provincial or territorial lead, any specific questions or issues should be referred to the local public health authority or legal counsel supporting contact tracing.

-Should a person receive a positive test for COVID-19, they will be contacted by the local public health authority.
-Among other things, the person conducting the contact tracing will interview the person to identify people they have spent time with.
+Should a person receive a positive test for COVID-19 conducted at a testing facility, they will be contacted by the local public health authority.
+Among other things, the person conducting the contact tracing may interview the person to identify people they have spent time with.
 These people are generally referred to as “contacts”.
-In turn, the local public health authority gets in touch with these contacts and asks them about COVID-19 symptoms.
-Contacts with symptoms are sent for testing while contacts with no symptoms are asked to self-isolate for a certain duration of time.
+In turn, the local public health authority may get in touch with these contacts and asks them about COVID-19 symptoms.
+Contacts with symptoms should be tested and may be required to self-isolate, while contacts with no symptoms may be asked to self-isolate according to public health requirements.
 Overall, the process of contact tracing assists people receiving an earlier diagnosis and reduces the chance of spreading the virus.
 It should be noted that the protocols for contact tracing may vary depending on the policies and practices of the local public health authority.

-- Establishing protocols in accordance with the laws, regulations and policies of that particular jurisdiction on the proper handling, storage, retention, dissemination and destruction of any personal information collected for the purposes of contact tracing.
+- Protocols should be established in accordance with the laws, regulations and policies of that particular jurisdiction on the proper handling, storage, retention, dissemination and destruction of any personal information collected for the purposes of contact tracing.

-- Establishing a communications strategy on contact tracing to inform court users and personnel of any positive cases in the courts in a timely manner, and of response measures taken to notify exposed persons.
+- A communications strategy on contact tracing should be established to inform court users and personnel of any positive cases in the courts in a timely manner, and of response measures taken to notify exposed persons.
 This communications strategy should integrate advice from the local public health authority to ensure the continued health and safety of all court users and personnel while protecting the privacy and personal information of those who have tested positive or been exposed to COVID-19.

 - Date modified: